cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ```

-You can use whatever text you want inside the custom block, so for example, a `{note}` block could instead be used as a tip:
+You can use any text as the label/header, so for example, a `{note}` block could be used as a tip:

 > {note}
 > **Did you know?** you can use a _any Markdown you want_ inside of a custom block?